Module 01: Tensors

-A **tensor** is a multi-dimensional array of numbers.
-If you've used NumPy arrays, you already know what tensors are - PyTorch tensors are nearly identical, but with GPU acceleration and automatic differentiation built in.
+A tensor is a multi-dimensional array of numbers.
+NumPy users already know tensors.
+PyTorch tensors match NumPy’s interface but add GPU acceleration and automatic differentiation.

 Why do we need them for LLMs?